jpvillaisaza/reverse/reverse.md

 (See <https://github.com/jpvillaisaza/reverse>.)

-In Thinking Functionally with Haskell, Richard Bird uses the `reverse` function as an example of improving the running time of a computation by adding an accumulating parameter to a function.
-In doing so, he actually shows an example of how to use mathematics to calculate a better algorithm for reverse, which is the best way to improve a program's performance.
+In section 7.5 of Thinking Functionally with Haskell, Richard Bird uses the `reverse` function as an example of improving the running time of a function by adding an accumulating parameter to it.
+He begins with a simple and inefficient definition of `reverse`, which we'll call `obverse`:

-Bird begins with a simple and inefficient definition of `reverse`, which we'll call `obverse`.
-Basically, if we want to... obverse a list, we simply obverse its tail and then append its head:

 ```haskell
 obverse :: [a] -> [a]